ansible-middleware/flange-demo/README.md

 ## Execution

-Create a `rhn-creds.yml` file containing your RHN account credentials, neeeded to download packages, as follows:
+Create a `rhn-creds.yml` file containing your RHN account credentials, needed to download packages, as follows:

 ```
 rhn_username: '...'